Blaz-Strusnik/Flask_Movie_App/README.md

 SEND_FILE_MAX_AGE_DEFAULT=31556926  # one year
 ```

-#### This project was created with the help of cookiecutter-flask/cookiecutter-flask
+## Credits

+### Template Generator
+This project was generated using a template generator that simplifies the setup of a Flask project.
+The template generator is not part of this repository.
+You can find the template generator [here](https://github.com/cookiecutter-flask/cookiecutter-flask).